Feds Slam Chicago for Abuses of Police Power

 The government’s findings conclude that many officers in the city “feel abandoned by the public and often by their own department.”

+Inadequate training, a failure to address racial discrimination, a promotions system viewed as being solely political and a failure to properly investigate officer-involved incidents and steering the conclusions in favor of the officers has corroded not only the public’s trust in the department, but the department itself, according to the DOJ.

 “We found profoundly low morale nearly every place we went within CPD.
-Officers generally feel that they are insufficiently trained and supported to do their work effectively,” according to the report.
+Officers generally feel that they are insufficiently trained and supported to do their work effectively,” the report states.
 “Our investigation indicates that both CPD’s lawfulness and effectiveness can be vastly improved if the City and CPD make the changes necessary to consistently incentivize and reward effective, ethical, and active policing.”

+“The failures we identified in our findings – that we heard about from residents and officers alike — have deeply eroded community trust,” Vanita Gupta, head of the DOJ’s Civil Rights Division, said in a statement.
+“But today is a moment of opportunity, where we begin to move from identifying problems to developing solution.”

+CPD did not immediately respond to a request for comment from Courthouse News.